-4 PUBLIC FORUM
+4 PUBLIC FORUMS

-Note: Public forum is included in the Order of Business for council meetings (refer to Appendix 1 - Order of Business).
-Where a public forum is held as part of a council meeting, it must be conducted in accordance with the other requirements of this code relating to the conduct of council and committee meetings.
+Note: Public forums should not be held as part of a council or committee meeting.
+Council or committee meetings should be reserved for decision-making by the council or committee of council.
+Where a public forum is held as part of a council or committee meeting, it must be conducted in accordance with the other requirements of this code relating to the conduct of council and committee meetings.